Minkey: Rules

 Games consist of two 15-minute periods.
-To start the game, a face off is taken on the centre line.
+To start the game, a face-off is taken on the centre line.
 Each team is required to be in their own half prior to the ball being pushed.
-After each goal, the non-scoring team restarts the game, with a face off on the centre line.
+After each goal, the non-scoring team restarts the game with a face-off on the centre line.

-A goal is scored when the ball is hit or pushed from within the opponents' defensive zone, and then passes into or through the opponents' goal.
-If the ball goes over the side line, the opposing team shall have a free push at the point where the ball crossed the line.
+The game is played without goalkeepers, so only the sticks may touch the ball.
+There is no half-circle (shooting circle) around the goal.
+Instead, a goal is scored when the ball is hit or pushed from within the opponents' defensive zone and then passes into or through the opponents' goal.
+If the ball goes over the sideline, the opposing team shall have a free push at the point where the ball crossed the line.
 If the ball goes over the back line, the opposing team shall have a free push on the 10 metre line opposite the point where the ball went over the back line.

 A free hit (a free push for under-7 games) is awarded to the opposing team for any player: